FAQs About Albright’s Raw Dog Food

 What does the term B.A.R.F mean?

 The acronym stands for Biologically Appropriate Raw Food.
-This denotes a complete and optimally nutrious pet food, in which none of the ingredients’ benefits have been lost in processes like cooking or pasteurisation.
-As with Albright’s Raw Dog Food, it should mostly comprise quality muscle meat, with some offal and bone, and a small complement produce such as, eggs, fruit and vegetables, sunflower oil and kelp to give your dog full nutrition.
+This denotes a complete and optimally nutrious pet food, in which none of the ingredients’ benefits have been lost in processes like cooking or pasteurization.
+Albright’s Raw Dog Food comprises of mostly quality muscle meat, with some offal and bone, and a small complement of produce such as, eggs, fruit and vegetables, sunflower oil and kelp to give your dog full nutrition.

 What exactly does ‘complete and balanced’ mean?

-Why does your raw food contain fruit and vegetables?
+Why do your complete and balanced recipes contain fruit and vegetables?

 No. Our recipes are carefully created precisely to ensure we don’t need to!
 For more details visit our Ingredient Benefits page.